-Americans have been coming here for years, but Kiwis and Aussies are just hearing about it…
+Americans have been coming to Cabo, Mexico here for years, but Kiwis and Aussies – well it seems like we are just hearing about it…

 If you can picture the USA and Mexico, the peninsula runs like a stiletto heel down from California.
-I’m on the rubber stopper, just around on the Sea of Cortez (rather than the Pacific Ocean side).
+I’m on the rubber stopper at the very end.

-The beach is flat and gentle, the sand is white and wide and from my hotel room at the Riu Palace, I am looking at a cruise ship that docked here yesterday, parasailers floating high behind boats and humpback whales in the distance blowing water from their spouts and diving gracefully with their new babies.
+The beach here is flat and gentle, the sand is white and wide and from my hotel room at the Riu Palace, I am looking at a cruise ship that docked here yesterday, parasailers floating high behind boats and humpback whales in the distance blowing water from their spouts and diving gracefully with their new babies.

 With 624 rooms, two huge pools and a long sandy beach just in front, you can imagine people just checking in and staying put until it’s time to get their passports back out of the safe.

 I’m in the jacuzzi suite – the best room in the house!
 It has a bathtub jacuzzi outside and up the spiral staircase which I filled the first night I arrived and with a dessert platter of strawbs I sat up here and thought about life.
 It was pretty perfect!

 It’s also a great little Mexican town that is pumping in the evenings and well worth giving up the buffet for.

 Cabo Wabo is the (genius) name of Sammy Hagar’s restaurant/bar/live music venue and where excellent fish tacos are about $2 each.
 They play 70s and 80s music, and above the stage a basketball game was being shown on the TV screen – cos that’s how we oldies roll!

-Again it’s old school music but this is now cool it seems.
+Again it’s old school music but oh so cool.
 Retro is in, I have discovered, as groups of American college students took turns hanging upside down in stocks and drinking tequila shots – while their parents took photos.

 Souvenir shops sell jewellery (silver is big here) and lots of ceramic plates, bowls and jugs.
 Pharmacies dispense Viagra and Prozac over the counter and you’ll get authentic tacos and tamales or a tattoo if you so desire.

-From the marina you can take a dinner cruise past the famous hole in the rock and along the beach that was the set for Brad Pitt’s Troy.
+From the Cabo san Lucas marina you can take a dinner cruise past the famous hole in the rock and along the beach that was the set for Brad Pitt’s Troy.